NATIONAL TEAMS - FRIENDLIES - all results

 Mkwasa will continue in his role as assistant coach at his former club Yanga, where he works with another Dutch coach in Hans Van de Pluijm.

-The loss in the first leg cost Nooij his job after a poor campaign as a guest side at the recent southern African championship, the Cosafa Cup, where they lost all three matches.
+The loss in the first leg cost Nooij his job after a poor campaign as a guest side at the recent Southern African championship, the Cosafa Cup, where they lost all three matches.

 The former Yanga SC midfielder is expected to overhaul the squad that lost the opening 2017 African Cup of Nations qualifier match to Egypt and pick a new-look team to face Nigeria in the second match in September.

-"After losing to Uganda we paid the players their dues and asked them to go home and wait, Mkwasa is at liberty to call whoever he wants," added Malinzi.
+"After losing to Uganda, we paid the players their dues and asked them to go home and wait.
+Mkwasa is at liberty to call whoever he wants," added Malinzi.

 Meanwhile, Nooij, who needed police protection to leave the stadium after Saturday's loss to Uganda, blamed the woes on his policy of putting faith in young talents.

-said in pensive mood.
+said in a pensive mood.

-"Certainly everything is possible in football, from here you are likely find me somewhere in Africa, in borders of Tanzania or outside Tanzania."
+find me somewhere in Africa, in borders of Tanzania or outside Tanzania."

 26 Jun 2015